How to Clean a Wooden Cutting Board | F.N. Sharp

 How to Care for a Wooden Cutting Board

-How to Take Care of a Wooden Cutting Board
+How to Clean, Sanitize, Oil and Care for a Wooden Cutting Board

-How to Take Care of a Wooden Cutting Board
+How to Clean, Sanitize, Oil and Care for a Wooden Cutting Board

-From large meat carving boards to smaller bread boards, teak to bamboo, wood cutting boards are the go-to for many professional and home chefs.
-But as beautiful and classic as wood cutting boards are, they require proper care and maintenance to make sure they don’t warp or crack.
-No need to worry though – if you follow a few simple care and cleaning guidelines, your wooden cutting boards will last for years and years.
+Wooden cutting boards are the go-to for many professional and home chefs, but as beautiful and classic as they are, they do require proper care and maintenance to prevent warping and cracking.
+No need to worry though – if you follow a few simple care and cleaning guidelines, your wooden cutting boards will last for years and years to come!

 Raw boneless chicken breasts with seasoning on wooden cutting board

-Many people choose to buy plastic cutting boards because they assume they’re somehow more sanitary, but that is simply a myth.
-So much so that after studying the topic, researchers at UC Davis noted that “…the U.S. Department of Agriculture told us they had no scientific evidence to support their recommendation that plastic, rather than wooden cutting boards be used in home kitchens.”
+Home cooks often choose to buy plastic cutting boards over wood because they assume they’re more sanitary, but science has actually proven the opposite!
+After studying the topic, researchers at UC Davis noted that the U.S. Department of Agriculture confirmed there is no scientific evidence to support the recommendation of using plastic vs. wooden cutting boards in home kitchens.

-The problem with plastic cutting boards is that while they seem non-porous and can’t absorb liquids, over time the surface becomes cut and scarred.
-This makes it incredibly hard to properly clean the rough surface, thus allowing potential bacteria to remain and thrive.
+The problem with plastic cutting boards is, while they seem to be non-porous and unable to absorb liquids, the surface becomes cut and scarred over time, making it harder to properly clean the rough surface.
+This can result in allowing any potential bacteria to remain and thrive.

-Wood cutting boards, on the other hand, actually kill bacteria.
-In another study, this one conducted at the University of Wisconsin, researchers placed three kinds of bacteria known to cause illness – Salmonella, Listeria and enterohemorrhagic Escherichia coli – on cutting boards made from both woods and plastics.
-All of the wooden boards consistently outperformed the plastic.
-In fact, in only minutes after the bacteria had been placed on the wooden cutting boards, 99.9% of the bacteria had died while NONE of the bacteria died on the plastic boards.
+Wooden cutting boards, on the other hand, can actually kill bacteria.
+In a study conducted at the University of Wisconsin, researchers placed three kinds of bacteria known to cause illness – Salmonella, Listeria and enterohemorrhagic Escherichia coli – on cutting boards made from both wood and plastic materials.
+All of the wooden boards consistently outperformed the plastic boards.
+In fact, in only minutes after the bacteria had been placed on the wooden cutting boards, 99.9% of the bacteria had died while NONE of the bacteria on the plastic boards died.

 With this in mind, let’s look at the proper ways to clean and care for your wooden cutting board.